 - Base Data-The historical data set used by the actuary to develop the capitation rates.
 The data may be from Medicaid fee-for-service data, MCO data, or from a comparable population data source.
 (ASOP No. 49) - Basic Reserves-Reserves calculated in accordance with section 5 of the model NAIC Standard Valuation Law.
 (ASOP No. 40) - Basis Risk-The residual risk that results from an imperfect risk offset or transfer process.
 For example, basis risk may arise from a hedge that pays off based upon an index while the exposure is an investment in a managed selection of individual stocks, or from a capital market hedge based upon industry-wide losses used to offset an insurer's specific storm exposure.
-(ASOP No. 47)

-- Benefit Options-Choices that a benefit plan member may make under a benefit plan including basic coverages (for example, choice of medical plans) and additional coverages (for example, contributory dental coverage).
-(ASOP No. 6) - Benefit Plan-An arrangement providing medical, prescription drug, dental, vision, legal, death, longterm care, or other benefits (excluding retirement income benefits) to participants of the retiree group benefits program, whether on a reimbursement, indemnity, or service benefit basis.
-(ASOP No. 6)

-Benefit Plan Member-An individual covered by a benefit plan.
-(ASOP No. 6)
+(ASOP No. 47) - Benefit Options-Choices that a benefit plan member may make under a benefit plan including basic coverages (for example, choice of medical plans) and additional coverages (for example, contributory dental coverage).
+(ASOP No. 6) - Benefit Plan-An arrangement providing medical, prescription drug, dental, vision, legal, death, long-term care, or other benefits (excluding retirement income benefits) to participants of the retiree group benefits program, whether on a reimbursement, indemnity, or service benefit basis.
+(ASOP No. 6) Benefit Plan Member-An individual covered by a benefit plan.
+(ASOP No. 6) - Best-Estimate Assumption-An assumption that reflects anticipated experience with no provision for risk of adverse deviation.
+(ASOP No. 10)

-- Best-Estimate Assumption-An assumption that reflects anticipated experience with no provision for risk of adverse deviation.
-(ASOP No. 10) - Block of Business-[1] All policies of a common coverage type (for example, major medical, preferred provider organization, or capitated managed care), demographic grouping (for example, size, age, or area), contract type, or other segmentation used in estimating incurred claims or used by a risk-bearing entity for evaluating its business.
+Block of Business-[1] All policies of a common coverage type (for example, major medical, preferred provider organization, or capitated managed care), demographic grouping (for example, size, age, or area), contract type, or other segmentation used in estimating incurred claims or used by a risk-bearing entity for evaluating its business.
 (ASOP No. 5); [2] All policies of a common coverage type (for example, major medical, preferred provider organization, or capitated managed care), demographic grouping (for example, size, age, or area), contract type, or other segmentation used in estimating assets and liabilities for actuarial purposes, or used by a risk-bearing entity for evaluating its business.
-(ASOP No. 42) - Book Value-The value of an asset or assets, as included in a financial statement or other financial reporting context.
-(ASOP No. 20)
+(ASOP No. 42)